tomLadder/WinLib/README.md

 </br>
 </br>
 This library helps you manipulate the Windows NT - Operating System.
-It supports Kernel and Usermode.
+It supports Kernel and Usermode (Windows 10).

 <br>